jeancroy/fuzz-aldrin-plus/README.md

 To build that score we only need values 24(DIAG), 25(UP), 34(LEFT).
 So instead of a whole matrix we can keep only the two current lines.

 Furthermore, anything on the left of 24 on the first line is not needed anymore.
-Also on the second line, anything to right of 35 has not been computed yet.
+Also, anything to the right of 35 on the second line has not yet been computed.
 So we can build a more compact structure using one composite row + one diagonal.

 score_diag =  24
 score_row = 30, 31, 32, 33, 34, 25, 26, 27, 28, 29

 #### Preparing next value

-Once we have computed the value of the cell [3,5], we can insert it in the structure, taking care of saving next diagonal before overwriting it.
+Once we have computed the value of the cell [3,5], we can insert that value into the structure, taking care of saving next diagonal before overwriting it.

 diag =  25
 row = 30, 31, 32, 33, 34, **35**, 26, 27, 28, 29

 To compute value of cell [3,6] we take
 - UP value (26) from the row.